 Admission to the PTA Program is selective.
 Students seeking admission into the PTA Program at Mountwest may arrange and appointment with the program faculty prior to submitting their application packet.
-This is to ensure that students receive current information regarding the program admission requirements and the criteria for selection.

-- Application packets are available after October 15 - Application deadline is February 15 - Applications are valid only for the noted academic year
+- Application packets are available after November 15 - Application deadline is March 15 - Applications are valid only for the noted academic year

-The PTA program is accredited by the Commission of Accreditation in Physical Therapy Education of the American Physical Therapy Association (CAPTE).
-For additional information, contact the American Physical Therapy Association, Department of Accreditation at: 1-800-999-APTA or online at http://www.apta.org/.
+The PTA program is accredited by the Commission of Accreditation in Physical Therapy Education (CAPTE).
+For additional information, contact the American Physical Therapy Association, Department of Accreditation at: 703-706-3245 or online at www.capteonline.org.